mitchellostrow/mitchellostrow.github.io/_pages/about.md

 I also work as a freelance editor, especially for college admission essays and graduate school statements of purpose, but I can edit both technical and non-technical pieces more generally.
 Feel free to reach out to me at \[last-name\] (at) mit.edu if you're interested.

-I'm fortunate to have been supported at MIT by the Computationally-Enabled Integrative Neuroscience Fellowship and the Praecis Presidential Fellowship.
+I'm grateful to have been supported at MIT by the Computationally-Enabled Integrative Neuroscience Fellowship and the Praecis Presidential Fellowship.
 I'm currently supported by the NSF GRFP.

 <!-- Yale Symposia was kind enough to [profile me](https://www.yalesymposia.com/neuroscience-lab-profile/2021/8/24/exploration-a-trait-shared-by-both-music-and-research) and my undergraduate journey in neuroscience research.  -->